Emo Court, Co Laois

 Amenities

 After a stroll, visitors can relax in the charming CaToCa Tea Rooms, housed in the former Dower House, where a selection of teas, coffees and light meals are served.
-The estate also offers a picnic area, baby‑changing facilities, and ample car parking adjacent to the house.
+A small gift shop near the tea rooms offers books, postcards and locally made crafts.
+The estate also provides a picnic area, baby‑changing facilities and ample on‑site car parking.

 Practical Information